 Families at the conference and in Manchester

-During the conference, a room will be made available to families on the conference campus (exact location to be confirmed), with a selection of books and toys to keep the little ones busy, as well as a changing mat.
+During the conference, a family space will be made available on the conference campus (in the 'Business School' where the registration desks will be), with a selection of books and toys to keep the little ones busy, as well as a changing mat.
 The room will have easy access to a sink and microwave.
-Watch this space for more information coming up soon.

 Baby changing facilities on the conference campus

 Unfortunately, there are no baby changing facilities in the university buildings.
-However, a changing mat will be provided in the family room situated in one of the conference venues (building and room number to be confirmed) and baby changing facilities are available at the Manchester Museum (free entrance), which is located across the street from the conference venue at 'University Place'.
+However, a changing mat will be provided in the family space situated in one of the conference venues (the 'Business School') and baby changing facilities are available at the Manchester Museum (free entrance), which is located across the street from the conference venue at 'University Place'.

 Also, the Bridgewater Hall has baby changing facilities on the ground floor.